tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 ## IV.
 Functional Requirements - *Favorites page*

-1, The favorites (or lists or bookmarks) WILL be stored in `localStorage` - in the same object literal, and under the same `abc1234-p1-settings` "key" referenced above
+1. The favorites (or lists or bookmarks) WILL be stored in `localStorage`
+    - in the same object literal
+    - and under the same `abc1234-p1-settings` "key" referenced above

 2. These favorites WILL automatically appear on the page when the user first loads it